-If you’ve been keeping up with the news lately, you may have heard about a new illness called Multisystem Inflammatory Syndrome in Children (MIS-C) that’s affecting children.
-Doctors and researchers are still trying to learn about this new disease, but here’s what we know so far.
+If you’ve been keeping up with the news lately, you’ve probably heard about an illness called Multisystem Inflammatory Syndrome in Children (MIS-C) that’s affecting children who have had COVID-19.
+Doctors and researchers are still trying to learn about this disease, but here’s what we know so far.

 Symptoms of MIS-C